 What's Going On In Outreach?

-The Arkansas Department of Agriculture's Forestry Division is proud to announce that we are one of partnering agencies with the University of Arkansas at Pine Bluff (UAPB) in an effort to clear up heir property barriers for forestland owners.
+The Arkansas Department of Agriculture's Forestry Division is proud to announce that we are one of the partnering agencies, with the University of Arkansas at Pine Bluff (UAPB), in an effort to clear up heir property barriers for forestland owners.
 UAPB submitted a grant and was awarded funding through the US Endowment for Forestry & Communities, Sustainable Forestry African American Land Retention Program.
-Under this program, Arkansas has a 3 year project called “Keeping it in the Family” (KIITF) and will offer this assistance to landowners in Bradley, Calhoun, Clark, Cleveland, Columbia, Dallas, Drew, Hempstead, Howard, Jefferson, Little River, Miller, Nevada, Ouachita, Pike, Sevier and Union Counties.
+Under this program, Arkansas has “Keeping it in the Family” (KIITF) and will offer this assistance to landowners in Bradley, Calhoun, Clark, Cleveland, Columbia, Dallas, Drew, Hempstead, Howard, Jefferson, Little River, Miller, Nevada, Ouachita, Pike, Sevier and Union Counties.
 The new project deadline is September 30, 2024.
 There's no obligation by enrolling in KIITF.

 Although legal representation through this project is no longer available to new clients, all other assistance still is (one-on-one forestry assistance, workshops, Will clinics, limited legal advice, etc.).
 Fill out the enrollment form and email to the Outreach Coordinator or mail it through the postal service to the address above.
 Enrollment only gets the ball rolling for us to assist you.
 Don't delay, enroll today!

 Please click on the brochure below for more information.